 WSP Media Highlights - 2011

-A profile of the POLIS Water Sustainability Project, authored by POLIS' Laura Brandes, was published in the July 2011 issue of Runoff, BC-CWRA's digital newsletter.
+A profile of the POLIS Water Sustainability Project, authored by the WSP's Laura Brandes, was published in the July 2011 issue of Runoff, BC-CWRA's digital newsletter.
 A PDF copy of the newsletter can be downloaded below.
-The POLIS profile is on pages nine and 10.
+The POLIS profile is on pages 9 and 10.

-Oliver M. Brandes discusses freshwater governance in The Hill Times.
-The article, "Environment commissioner anticipates federal action to improve freshwater monitoring," is part of a series of Water and Oceans Policy Briefings.
+The WSP's Oliver M. Brandes discusses freshwater governance in this June 6th article, published in The Hill TImes.
+The article is part of a series of Water and Oceans Policy Briefings.

 Karl-Erich Lindenschmidt reviewed Making the Most of the Water We Have: The Soft Path Approach to Water Management in the March 2011 issue of Canadian Water Resources Journal stating, "This book provides a fresh perspective on tackling water management issues and is a “must read” for anyone involved in managing water resources."